Literature: The Pentagon War

 - Bizarre Alien Reproduction: All Centaurians have both male and female genitalia.
 Either or both can get pregnant from a sexual encounter, unless they use contraception.

 - Brainwashed: The CN Leonis system is populated primarily by Centaurians.
 Humans living in the CN Leonis system are taught by their Centaurian masters, from an early age, that their purpose in life is to serve and protect CN Leonis.
 The most Knight Templar-ish of these brainwashing victims form the backbone of the Leonian "Fanatic Brigade," which is sent on the suicide missions that Centaurians would be psychologically incapable of performing themselves.
+Despite being human themselves, they generally look down on humans.

 - The Bridge: The command centers on Station Jove, Zelta, and Marsidor are this.
 (There are only 3 individuals aboard Mercurand, so it's kind of a misnomer to call its control center a "bridge.")